YeongLIM99/fyp-course-management/README.md

 - Trainee have completed the prerequisite course of the selected course if exist
 - Enrolment request is done in duration of enrolment data

-##### Further details can be checked in the text files and charts that I attached in the repo.
+##### Further details can be checked in this google doc: https://docs.google.com/document/d/1LJSrE4e8wYScYfiq7vFU78zpAsB2EXofUHYZ49Y0xow/edit?usp=share_link